Swathi-Andem/cloud-4/source/_integrations/tplink_omada.markdown

 - LAN Port PoE activity sensor
 - Firmware Update

-### Device Trackers
+### Device trackers

 The integration can track Wi-Fi devices connected to access points managed by the TP-Link Omada controller.
 This feature is disabled by default.
-Use the Options panel to enable Device Trackers.
+Use the **Options** panel to enable device trackers.
 You can select which clients to track from the list of known clients.

 Two types of trackers are supported: